 Sources for the preparation of compositions were contemporary sources, which described the seriousness of exceptional moments.
 Photographs are filled with sense of symbolism and respect for Slovak traditions, while delivering a wide range of emotions and artistic representation that is looking at history through the lens of the modern world, close to the current young generation.

-During almost three years of intense and dedicated work, more than one hundred people got involved in the project.
+During four years of intense and dedicated work, more than 400 people got involved in the project.
 Very important was a team of ethnologists, who oversaw the use of exactness of “party” and festive wreaths.
 Thanks to their relevant expertise, they were able to contribute to the reconstruction of four no longer existing “party”.
 From an ethnological point of view, this is the greatest benefit to the Slovak cultural heritage.
 The uniqueness of the project is equally emphasized by originally composed music that combines original, folk music with elements of the current/modern contemporary genres.

 Limited edition of paintings is produced by mixed technology – artistic photography with acrylic paintings on canvas.
-Each painting from this limited edition has the Certificate of Authenticity (COA) and will be made only in three dimensions: 60 x 90 cm, 80 x 120 cm and 120 x 180 cm.
+Each painting from this limited edition has the Certificate of Authenticity (COA) and will be made only in three dimensions: 60×90 cm, 80×120 cm and 120×80 cm.

 Each original painting is also available in special edition of 100 pieces of Fine art prints.
 They comes in archival quality, numbered, certifikated and signed by authors.
 You can choose from 4 sizes: 30×40 cm (A3), 40×60 cm (A2), 60×90 cm (A1), 80×120 cm (A0).